 Once the valid code has been entered, this authentication method is listed in the "MFA" section of your profile.

-*Keep in mind that once MFA is enabled, you must have access to this authenticator app in order for you to generate this authentication code and log in.
+Once MFA is enabled, you must have access to this authenticator app in order for you to generate this authentication code and log in.

 If you chose Send Text Message: